 - For a simple trace to RF antennas: Routing must follow standard RF design rules and practices for stripline/miscrostrip for a 50 ohm impedance line.
-Use the developer board schematics for a reference circuit for the a trace antenna.
+Use the developer board schematics for a reference circuit for the trace antenna.
 This option may require additional certification testing. - For U.FL antennas: The antenna and cable combination in your design cannot exceed the performance of the SMA antenna as listed in the next topic. - To design a custom antenna (PCB trace antenna, chip antenna, PCB trace leading to external antenna connection) do not connect anything to the U.FL connector.
-Use either ANT1 or ANT2, not both.
+Use the RF pin for this connection.